1. Rayon

 Rayon is a regenerated cellulose fiber that has been made to be used as a substitute for silk.
 It is sometimes called artificial silk due to its silk-like appearance and properties.

-Man-made fibers have been researched and developed by scientists to increase their efficiency, properties, benefits, and be used as a substitute for natural fibers.
+Man-made fibers have been researched and developed by scientists to increase their efficiency, properties, benefits, and and used as substitutes for natural fibers.

-In the early stages, the fiber is made from a plant's cellulose called "Regenerated fiber" which has been polymerized by a chemical process, then passes through a spinning process to make fiber.
+In the early stages, the fiber is made from a plant's cellulose called "Regenerated fiber" which is polymerized through a chemical process, then passes through a spinning process to make fiber.

 Currently, there is a new type of man-made fiber called "Synthetic fiber" made from petrochemical products.